ThomasObenaus/heatpump-stats/PLAN.md

 ### Security

 - **Authentication**: Token-based authentication (OAuth2 Password Flow) for API access.
   - **Frontend**: Custom Login Screen.

+### Security & Secrets

+- **Strategy**: Environment Variables via `.env` file.
+- **Implementation**:
+  - All sensitive data (Viessmann credentials, InfluxDB tokens, App Secrets) are stored in a `.env` file on the host.
+  - This file is **strictly git-ignored**.
+  - Docker Compose injects these variables into containers at runtime.
+  - _Alternative_: For higher security, Docker Secrets (file-based) can be used if needed.
-## 3. Required Viessmann Data

-To ensure the plan is feasible, the following data points must be available via the Viessmann API for your specific device (`CU401B_G`).
+## 3. Required Viessmann DataTo ensure the plan is feasible, the following data points must be available via the Viessmann API for your specific device (`CU401B_G`).

 ### General System